Phone-GWP-group

 Shipping lithium ion batteries via road networks (within Europe) is governed by the ADR 2017 regulations

-Transporting lithium batteries via train requires you to meet a different set of specific guidelines for the transportation of dangerous goods.
+Transporting lithium batteries by train requires meeting a different set of specific guidelines for the transportation of dangerous goods.
 These regulations are detailed in the Carriage of Dangerous Goods by Rail (RID) guidelines.

 These regulations, when coupled with the ADR guidelines used for road transportation, effectively require similar packaging, processes and protections.